Check out the 2017 Financial Plan for budget information and a complete list of the City's Capital Improvement Program.

 Road improvements are being constructed on 203 St. from Grade Crescent to Michaud Crescent, Monday to Friday, from 7am to 7pm.
 Local access will remain open to traffic and residents should drive with caution and obey traffic control personnel.
 Motorists are advised that the City of Langley will be closing 203 St. to through traffic at the Nicomekl River Bridge to provide for the widening and repair of the bridge.
 The road closure will be in effect from August 2016 to mid-April, 2017.
 Motorists are advised to use alternate routes for the duration of this road closure.
 Coast Mountain Bus will be rerouting affected bus routes and transit riders should checkhttp://www.translink.ca/en/Schedules-and-Maps/Alerts.aspx for temporary bus stop locations.During construction the trail under the 203 Street Nicomekl Bridge will be closed - signage has been placed to direct trail users to alternative routes.

 Pile driving to seismically upgrade the existing bridge will last 4-6 weeks after commencing the bridge works.

 The project will provide the residents and the community with significant benefits, such as:

 - Improved pedestrian and cycling facility into the City’s downtown core;

 - Replacement of a traffic signal with a traffic roundabout at 53 Avenue.

 - Seismic upgrade and rehabilitation of 203 St bridge - extending bridges lifespan and reducing maintenance costs.

 We thank you for your patience during construction.

 The City has received partial funding for this project through the New Building Canada - Small Communities Fund and Bike BC.
-It is anticipated that the $5.6 million project will be complete by no later than Fall 2017.

 For Further Information Please Contact: